ifnecessary/win-svchost-service-injector/README.md

 # win-svchost-service-injector
 DLL service loader that uses Service Group Injection and Registry-Based Service Registration to execute a DLL inside a native Windows svchost.exe process context.
-The implementation contrasts standard SCM API usage against direct, low-level registry manipulation to establish service parameters and execute payloads. (though,both approach, manual registry manipulation and service creation windows api are provided)
+The implementation includes both standard SCM API usage and direct, low-level registry manipulation to establish service parameters and execute payloads.